salama/object-machine/object/dynamic_types.md

 The values that are not assigned a known type, and thus have no start value, may either be deduced through later assignments, or assigned a the object type.

-All type information is recorded in the Layouts of the objects created at compile time.
+All type information is recorded in the Types of the objects created at compile time.
 It helps to remember that there is no information outside objects, also at runtime.

 So when the program starts, it does so in a known state.